gknappattack/Supercomputer-Instructions/README.md

 <br>

 Before scheduling your job script, you need to make sure the correct software modules needed to execute your job are enabled in the shell.
-In order to run our hello.py file, we need to make sure Python is enabled in the shell before scheduling our job.
-We can use the supercomputer's module system to load and unload software needed for each job we run.
+In order to run the hello.py file, you need to make sure Python is enabled in the shell before scheduling our job.
+The supercomputer's module system can be used to load and unload software needed for each job that will be run.

 <br>